muratk3n/thirdwave/en/tweets/2019/week47.md

 ---

+FDR did deliver, helped a lot of people, and ppl voted for the man until he died.

+*2019-11-19 6:42:1*

+---

 They will be whereever the f#$k you lead them to be at.

 That means leadership needs to make a decision to present a